Strobesstrobes

 • What is manual penetration testing?

-• Which one do you need?
+• Which mix do you need?

 • How does agentic pentesting change the equation?